ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 This extension leverages context IDs (see {{Section 4 of CONNECT-UDP}}) to compress the target IP address and port when encoding datagrams on the wire.
-Endpoint starts by registering a context ID and the IP/ports it's associated with by sending a COMPRESSION_ASSIGN capsule to its peer.
+Endpoints start by registering a context ID and the IP/ports it's associated with by sending a COMPRESSION_ASSIGN capsule to its peer.
 The peer will then echo that capsule to indicate it's received it and estabished its own mapping.
 From then on, both endpoints are aware of the context ID and can send compressed datagrams.
 Later, any endpoint can decide to close the compression context by sending a COMPRESSION_CLOSE capsule.
-Only one such active context MUST be registered at a time.
-When an uncompressed context already exists, any further uncompressed COMPRESSION_ASSIGN capsules SHOULD be rejected by the peer.
+Endpoints MUST NOT send two COMPRESSION_ASSIGN capsules with the same context ID.
+If a recipient detects a repeated context ID, it MUST consider the capsule as malformed.

 The context ID 0 was reserved by unextended connect-udp and is not used by this extension.
 Once an endpoint has ascertained that the peer supports this